diwashrestha/diwashrestha/content/posts/Interactive_Visualization_Plotly_ggplot.md

 ### Wrapping up

-Atlast we made the ggplot2 charts interactive using a single ggplotly() function.You can find lots of data in [Tidytuesday repo](https://github.com/rfordatascience/tidytuesday) for analysis  and create great visualization to show the insights.
+At last we made the ggplot2 charts interactive using a single *ggplotly()* function.You can find lots of data in [Tidytuesday repo](https://github.com/rfordatascience/tidytuesday) for analysis  and create great visualization to show the insights.